Cloudmersive/is-email-valid-NPM/README.md

 # is-email-valid-NPM
 NodeJS NPM library for determining if an email address is fully valid.
+This is much deeper than simply checking if the text string looks like an email address.  is-email-valid-full will do all of the following:

+- Check if the email address is valid syntactically
+- Contact the mail server and verify the existence of the account, without actually sending any email

+This ensures that the email addresses that you capture are real and will not bounce.

 ## Get Started